yt-project/unyt/docs/usage.rst

   >>> print(np.log10(1e-23*g/cm**3))
   -23.0

-The one exception to this rule is for trigonometric functions applied to data with ungular units:
+The one exception to this rule is for trigonometric functions applied to data with angular units:

   >>> from unyt import degree, radian
   >>> import numpy as np